davebraze/OtoP-2/readme.md

 format is: value + \t + // type and name of the parameter.
 One can easily change the value of each parameter to fit in new condition.

 Parameters in this model are from four categories: parameters for the network (e.g., parameters specifying the number of nodes in different layers of the network and parameters specifying the settings about the activation curve, way of calculating training error, and noise type, etc.), parameters for phonemes (e.g., parameters specifying the number of phonemes and the number of features in each phoneme), parameters for file names (e.g., parameters specifying the names of the txt files of phoneme inventory, training and testing examples), and parameters for running (e.g., parameters specifying the number of training, the sampling frequency, the way to calculate training and testing accuracies, etc.).
 For each parameter, there is a brief description of its meaning or default and possible values after "//".

-For the parameters for running, they can also be assigned using the shell command based on different arguments (see below).
+The parameters for running can also be assigned using the shell command based on different arguments (see below).
 This way of assignment can override the original settings in para.txt.

 There are two ways of running the model: